6 more weeks of winter or an early spring? Meet the Groundhog Day prognosticators of the tri-state

 Allen McButterpants emerged from his sleeping bag at the Evelyn Alexander Wildlife Rescue Center in Hampton Bays and DID NOT see his shadow.
 Early spring.

 Before his turn as a Groundhog Day prognosticator, Allen came to the rescue center as a trauma victim and was deemed nonreleasable due to weakness in legs.
 He soon become a staff favorite beloved for his unflappable demeanor.

 Sweetbriar Nature Center's resident groundhog got an early start on Groundhog Day this year - calling for an early spring in conjunction with Huntington Town Highway Superintendent Andre Sorrentino.

 Staten Island Chuck

 The Staten Island Zoo's Staten Island Chuck called for an early spring!

 Lady Edwina of Essex

-Stonewall did not see his shadow - predicting an early spring.
+Stonewall Jackson from Space Farms did not see his shadow and called for an early spring.